 Miss Gabi's Studio!

 So what happens when you "take this leap of faith, trusting in God and the Universe to guide you?"

 Doors open, collaborations start to happen, networking begins and you are blessed to come in contact with Kate Cala of East Suburban Citizen Advocacy, a Murrysville-based nonprofit group whose mission is to “provide advocacy and to build inclusive opportunities for individuals with developmental disabilities.”

-Under the ESCA Umbrella of the "Art from the Heart" Program, we will "Miss Gabi's Art is Good Healing Arts Studio."
+Under the ESCA Umbrella of the "Art from the Heart" Program, we will be opening "Miss Gabi's Art is Good Studio."
 An all inclusive art studio where children and adults of all abilities can come and find their voice within.
 We are including ALL FORMS OF ART.
 Music, theater, and writing included.

 Over the past month, I have been working hard on a business plan, revamping my website, and networking, networking, networking.
-We are actively looking for space, and raising funding for start-up costs.
+We found a space, and are now raising funding for start-up costs.

 We are very excited and will continue to share with you every step of this artful journey.

 I've learned so much in such a short amount of time.
 This is an exciting time for me to create exactly what I envision in my head.
 I can't wait for you to share this art journey with me.